-Schools and colleges must have regard for the DfE statutory guidance Keeping Children Safe in Education (DfE 2020).
-This child protection policy should be read alongside this statutory guidance and all staff must read and understand at least part 1 and annexe A of this guidance.
+Schools and colleges must have regard for the DfE statutory guidance 'Keeping Children Safe in Education (DfE 2021).
+This child protection policy should be read alongside this statutory guidance and all staff must read and understand at least part 1 and annex B of this guidance.